Thousands of Syrians flee raging assaults on two fronts

 - Clutching blankets -

-More than 40,000 civilians have poured out of Eastern Ghouta since Thursday, fleeing air strikes and advancing troops.

-On Saturday, Syrian state television showed dozens of civilians trudging along a road leading into regime-held territory, dragging suitcases, clutching blankets and wearing thick winter coats.
+On Saturday, Syrian state television showed dozens of civilians -- men, women, children and the elderly -- trudging along a road leading into regime-held territory.

-Some carried heavy sacks and children on their shoulders, kicking up dust from the road as they marched.
+Some dragged suitcases while others carried children on their shoulders, kicking up dust from the road as they marched.
+Several clutched blankets or wore thick winter coats.

-An elderly woman dressed in black from head to toe limped as she walked, leaning on a wooden stick, while nearby three men carried another in a wheelchair.

-Civilians who have arrived in government controlled territory have complained of having nowhere to sleep.
+Some civilians who have arrived in government-controlled territory have complained of having nowhere to sleep.

 "Women and children are on the floor," said Abu Khaled, 35, who used to run a clothing shop in Ghouta.

-Since 2013, Eastern Ghouta's estimated 400,000 residents had lived under government siege, facing severe food and medecine shortages.
+Since 2013, Eastern Ghouta's estimated 400,000 residents had lived under government siege, facing severe food and medecine shortages in the enclave, which is within mortar range of central Damascus.

+On Saturday, rebel artillery fire killed one person in the capital, the Observatory said.

-In northwestern Syria meanwhile, more than 200,000 civilians have escaped their homes in the Kurdish-majority city of Afrin in less than three days, the Observatory said.
+In northwestern Syria meanwhile, more than 200,000 civilians have fled the Kurdish-majority city of Afrin in less than three days, according to the monitor.

-On Saturday, a Turkish air strike killed 11 civilians in the city as they were preparing to leave, it said.
+On Saturday, a Turkish air strike killed 11 civilians in the city as they tried to leave, it said.

+"There was fierce fighting throughout the night... as the Turkish forces and their Syrian allies tried to break into the city," the Observatory said.

 The monitor says more than 280 civilians have been killed since the Afrin battle began, but Ankara has denied the reports and repeatedly said it takes the "utmost care" to avoid civilian casualties.